A Message from Mayor Onderko

 That message resonates with me concerning the future of Manville and getting help with flood mitigation work to actually lower flood water levels here.
 I refuse to accept it can’t be done!

 Of the 21 towns in Somerset County, Manville is by far the most impacted.
 It has become a regional issue also.
-Our multi-town Raritan and Millstone flood commission is doing a great job keeping the
+Our multi-town Raritan and Millstone flood commission is doing a great job keeping the spot light on the problem.

 I am hopeful with new Presidential leadership in Washington DC, that cost-effective plans for helping Manville will become a reality.
 By taking action to help lower flood water levels during times of flooding, it will help save homes and neighborhoods which will give our residents a sense of renewed hope.